fsoares22/Book-Recommender-System/README.md

 app.py is the app file, requirements are required packages, Procfile to declare a process type.

-The short1.csv is the filtered dataset, there were memory issues trying to run the entire thing on heroku.
+The short1.csv is the dataset used for the app.
+It consists of 5% of the original book recommender system as there were memory issues trying to run the app using the entire dataset on heroku.

 The Project1 Book Recommender Code is a notebook with the data preparation, model creation and evaluation.